01mf02/jq-lang-spec/syntax.md

 ## IR {#sec:ir}

-We are now going to define IR filters and show how to _lower_ a jq filter to an IR filter.
+We now define IR filters and
+show how to _lower_ a jq filter to an IR filter.
-This allows us later to define semantics for IR in a much less verbose way than for actual jq syntax.
+This allows us later to define semantics for IR in a much less verbose way than for full jq syntax.

 An IR filter $f$ is defined by the grammar
 \begin{align*}